pushkar100/notes-python/2-python-for-javascript-developers.md

-# Python for JavaScript Developers Notes
+# Python notes for JavaScript developers

 Learning Python as a JavaScript developer by comparing the syntax and constructs of each language with the other.